Kp0c/war-crimes-map/README.md

   - Change "Map" button color to black to be visible on the white list view background
   - Allow moving the map by dragging on the mobile
   - Allow zooming the map by pinching on the mobile
-- Show spinner while data is loading

 ## Geocoding
 ### General
-In the `data` folder, you can find the following files:
+In the `/src/assets/data` folder, you can find the following files:
 - `ADM1.json` - first-order administrative division.
 A primary administrative division of a country, such as a state in the United States
 - `ADM2.json` - second-order administrative division.
 A subdivision of a first-order administrative division
 - `PPL.json` - populated place.
 A city, town, village, or another agglomeration of buildings where people live and work